Resources for Youth-Serving Providers

 • November 2 & 5-7, 2026: Annual Conference on Adolescent Health hosted by the Adolescent Health Initiative (Detroit, MI)

 • The conference brings together an interdisciplinary community of health care professionals to share research and best practices aimed at improving adolescent-centered care.
-The conference will be held virtually on November 2 and in Detroit, MI, on November 5-7.
-Call for proposals open on December 12, 2025.
+The conference will be held virtually on November 2 and in Detroit, MI, on November 5 to 7.
+Call for proposals end March 13.
 Registration opens in June 2026.

 Youth Friendly Care